NBCLab/nimare-paper/README.md

 ### 2. Download data files

-The data files necessary to execute the code in this book are located at https://osf.io/t8h9c/.
+The data files necessary to execute the code in this book are located at https://drive.google.com/uc?id=1LgscyPqnka163hu5mdJ1X7UvX3IvXDJ2 in a zip file.
-When building the book, you will need to have a copy of these files in a `data/nimare-paper/googledrive` folder within the local repository clone.
+You can either download these files to a `data/` folder at the same level as `content/`, _or_ you can rely on `repo2data` to download the files automatically during the book build.

 ### 3. Build the book